All Episodes

 Time Text

-Welcome to today's edition of the Rush 247 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Once again, welcome to the Rush Limbaugh program here on the Excellence in Broadcasting Network.
+And greetings, my friends, once again, welcome to the Rush Limbaugh program here on the Excellence in Broadcasting Network.

-The Limboa Institute for Advanced Conservative Studies.
+The Limbaugh Institute for Advanced Conservative Studies, we are revved up.

-The leaked phone message he sent to his 12-year-old daughter.
+I wonder if NBC will fire Alec Baldwin and the leaked phone message he sent to his 12-year-old daughter.

 Have you heard about that?

-Oh my gosh.
+Oh, my gosh.

 It's incredible.

-He's on one of their shows, I think 30 rock.
+He's on one of their shows, I think, 30 Rock.

 It's Friday, folks.